 - Possible weight gain.
 Since there is no calorie restriction on the lazy keto diet, it is totally possible to binge and actually gain weight on this diet.

 How to Follow a Lazy Keto Diet

 A lazy keto diet can be as simple as you want it to be or you could put a little work in upfront to give yourself a proper start on your weight loss journey.
-If you're looking for easy keto snacks on the go, check out our ultimate list here.
+Check out our recommendations for easy keto snacks on the go if you're looking for some inspiration.

 Below are a few tips for your convenience:

 - Calculate your personalized lazy keto net carbs limit.
 Input your personal values into a macro calculator to determine the amount of carbohydrates you should consume per day on lazy keto.

 - Keep track of your net carb intake.
 Be diligent in reading labels to determine grams of net carbs in your food.
 Learn how to calculate net carbs.